JoinColony/colonyJS/docs/_Topics_TasksAndPayments.md

 ### Claim Payout

-Once a task is finalized, each "task role" can then claim their payout:
+Once a task is finalized, each task role can then claim their payout:

 ```js